 Over the last 13 years we here at Digital Trends have reviewed and tested over 400 laptops, so trust us when we say that the Dell XPS 13 is the all-around best laptop right now.
 With a sterling design, brilliant display, and lightning-fast performance, among other features, this Ultrabook performed spectacularly in all keys areas.
 What’s more, it’s currently on sale on Dell’s official website for a whopping $400 off.
 Normally sold for $1,200, you can now get the XPS 13 for $800.
-Our choice for the best laptop for video editing, the best 15-inch laptop, and the XPS 13’s big brother, the XPS 15, is also on sale for $1,450.
+Our choice for one of the best laptops overall, the best 15-inch laptop, and the XPS 13’s big brother, the XPS 15, is also on sale for $1,450.
 Hurry and take advantage of these deals because they certainly won’t last long.

 – $800, was $1,200

 The XPS 13 is one attractive Ultrabook.
 Its anodized aluminum chassis comes in Alpine White, Rose Gold, or Platinum Silver (all stunning), with a faint pearlescent sheen to it.
 The Dell logo sits solitary yet triumphant in the center of the lid.
 Although it has long been derided as the “nosecam” because of its unfortunate placement at the bottom of the screen, the webcam has now migrated to its rightful place at the top center.
 It also happens to be the tiniest webcam we’ve ever seen, although it can still take a decent picture.
 What’s more, the webcam is compatible with Windows Hello so you can log in with just your face.
 Outlining the screen is what Dell calls the InfinityEdge bezel, and it is beautifully scant and modern.
 With dimensions of 11.9 x 7.8 x 0.5 inches, this 2.7-pound laptop is super portable and would be the perfect partner of mobile professionals.